CillySu/LaTeX-Expansions/README.md

 	 7.	`$n` can be used iteratively to move the cursor following pressing `Tab` with `$0` being the final position.
 This should be used so the the user can tab their way through the *expansion* from beginning to end in a thought-through manner
 	 8. Line breaks (by using `\n` should be employed where appropriate, for example `\\section{$1}\n$0`is preferred over `\\section{$0}\n` or worse again, `\\section{}`

-9. Because JSON does not permit comments, line breaks as separate clusters of related *snippets*
+9. Because JSON does not permit comments, line breaks separate clusters of related *snippets*

 # Expanding Scope